Pepp38/Savior/README.md

 -   Internal cleanup\
 -   No breaking changes

-Savior fait partie de **Zippers**, une suite de micro-outils développée par Pepp38 pour améliorer l’expérience de création et de développement, un module à la fois.
+*Savior is part of **Zippers**, a suite of micro-tools developed by Pepp38 to improve the creation and development experience, one module at a time.*